 In March 2015, the District entered into a five year agreement with Chestnut Street Sports, LLC ("Team") for the continued use of the Bon Secours Wellness Arena for their minor league hockey team (this agreement became effective September 1, 2015).
-Some of the key terms of this agreement are (a) the Team will pay a user fee of the higher of \$2,500 per game or \$1.50 per paid admission less a credit (which will apply to the user fee) equal to \$1 per paid admission sold per game, (b) the District will receive 40% - 50% of food and beverage sales depending on paid attendance, (c) the Team will receive all merchandise sales and 50% of suite and parking revenue related to games, and (d) the District will provide \$50,000 towards promotions and advertising each year.
+Some of the key terms of this agreement are (a) the Team will pay a user fee of the higher of \$5,250 per game or \$1.75 per paid admission less a credit (which will apply to the user fee) equal to \$1 per paid admission sold per game, (b) the District will receive 40% - 50% of food and beverage sales depending on paid attendance, (c) the Team will receive all merchandise sales and 50% of suite and parking revenue related to games, and (d) the District will provide \$50,000 towards promotions and advertising each year.
 In March 2020, the Team was purchased by Spire Sports and Entertainment ("Spire") under the same agreement terms.
 This agreement expired in September 2020, and an addendum was signed to extend the expiration date to August 2021 with Spire.
+In June 2021, an addendum was signed to extend the expiration date to August 2022 with Spire.